Become your own boss by starting a NEMT business

 You're not a retail business.
 Save the money, be practical, and start small.
 There will be plenty of time in the future to rent a separate office space to accommodate dispatchers, allow drivers to congregate, park vehicles, store equipment, etc., but that time is not now while you're first starting.

 "Joel's ebook is the best ebook I ever invested in.
-I wasted $90 on another NEMT ebook which proved to be nothing but preformatted crap I could have got any where!
+I wasted $90 on another NEMT ebook which proved to be nothing but preformatted crap I could have got anywhere!
 Despite that initial setback, I took a chance on Joel's ebook which was the single best investment - I recommend it to anyone serious about the NEMT business."

-Gary Tillman
+Gary

-Caring-For-You Transportation
+- Caring-For-You Transportation

 "This is the Bible of the NEMT industry.
 This ebook gave me my start.
 I left UPS after 20 years and started my own NEMT business.
 I have since expanded into courier, rentals, and now the home care industry.
 I still refer back to Joel's ebook for counsel."

-Carlos Banks
+Carlos

-Western Carolina Medical Transportation
+- Western Carolina Medical Transportation

 "If you are serious about being successful in the NEMT business then this is a must read.
 I hesitate to buy things online but I couldn't pass this opportunity up.
 I am glad I didn't.
 I continue to study Joel's material and follow his step by step advice and study his DVDs.
 I recommend Joel's material from first hand experience."

-Robert W. Wilkes
+Robert

-Wilkes & Miller Enterprises, Inc.
+- Wilkes & Miller Enterprises, Inc.

-IMPORTANT: Be very cautious of the information you consume - wrong advice is costly advice!
+Be very cautious of the information you consume - wrong advice is costly advice!

 There is a great deal of misleading and outright false information online regarding the NEMT industry.
 Tech companies are eager to get as many subscribers as possible to use their software platforms.
 Plenty of online marketers are advertising NEMT resources, yet very few have any real, credible, or direct industry experience.